sm-azure/sdc-week-1/README.md

 * Reflect on your work in a written report

 The relevant files are;
-1. Ipython notebook - P1.ipynb
+1. Ipython notebook - `P1.ipynb`
-2. Project Report - report.md
+2. Project Report - `report.md`
 3. Project Results
 	1. Line segments are available in the folder `results`
-	2. Extrapolated lanes are available in the folder `results_stabilized1`
+	2. Extrapolated lanes are available in the folder `results_stabilized`
 	3. Videos are available in the folder `test_videos_output`